Kai-the-great/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 </p>
 <p>
-There will now be a flag signaling for the configuartion wizard to be completed.
-Click on "Add a new forest" and enter the domain you wish to enable.
-Click next and then finish so the software may upsdate all changes.
+After restarting, a notification flag will appear, prompting you to complete the configuration wizard.
+Click Promote this server to a domain controller, then select Add a new forest and enter the desired domain name.
+Click Next and follow the setup steps to finalize the configuration.
 </p>

 <img width="1440" alt="Screenshot 2025-01-28 at 1 30 32 PM" src="https://github.com/user-attachments/assets/3288f86f-de4d-45cf-9359-e24c427b1596" />
 <p>
-  Once all configurations are complete, restart the Domain Controller and log in using the selected "Domain Name" and the corresponding password created during the new forest setup.
+Once all configurations are complete, restart the Domain Controller.
+Log in using the domain name and the administrator credentials set during the new forest setup.
 </p>